 The demon looked puzzled and then Castiel was there.
 He gripped her around the arm, and a moment later, they were back in Bobby's panic room.
 Castiel manhandled the demon into the chair Dean had set in the center of the room and Dean wrapped rope around her, binding her to the chair.

-"What are you doing?" the demon hissed, bucking and testing the restraints.
+"What are you doing?" the demon growled, bucking and testing the restraints.

 "Relax," Dean said.
 "We're not going to hurt you.
 Unless you refuse to tell us what we want to know, of course, then we'll hurt you a lot."

 The demon tilted her head to the side.
 "What do you want to know?"

 "It's more a need really," Dean said conversationally.
 "You see, we're looking for your boss."
 He walked in a circle around her.

 She looked over her shoulder at him.
 "I have no boss."

 "That's not what we hear.
 Word has it that your boss is a guy called Crowley.
 We need to speak to him."
 Dean walked over to stand in front of her.

 "Now that's a real shame," Dean said, crossing the room and picking up a bottle of holy water.
 He uncapped the bottle and raised it above the demon's head.
 "I didn't want to do this."
 He tipped his hand and the demon was showered in the water.
 Her skin hissed and sizzled and smoke rose around her.
 She threw back her head and shrieked.